 The Cutefish OS is a free and open-source Linux Operating system based on Debian.
 This OS is currently under development that features a new home-grown Cutefish Desktop.

-The OS itself is based on Debian and Ubuntu (as flavor), however, the primary selling point is the desktop itself which is built upon Qt Quick, QML and C++.
+The OS itself is based on Debian and Ubuntu (as flavor); however, the primary selling point is the desktop built upon Qt Quick, QML and C++.

-As of writing this, the desktop also still in very early stage of the development.
-Hence, you may not get all the features as you expect from a Desktop Environment and its native applications.
+As of writing this, the desktop is also still in a very early stage of development.
+Hence, you may not get all the features you expect from a Desktop Environment and its native applications.

 That said, let’s take a look at the features as a whole and what it’s aspiring to be.